 Are you looking for impactful resume action words and power verbs?

-Correctly using relevant action words and power verbs can put you light years ahead in your job search.
+Correctly using relevant action words and power verbs can be the secret weapon in your job search arsenal.

 - 'I am an excellent team player...'